dustinb/hrs/README.md

 To specify a different configuration file `nodejs index.js -c local.json`.
 The default is `config.json`.

-To specify timer resolution in seconds use `-t`.
-Default is 60 seconds, the smallest resolution for a cron job.
-If all jobs are daily a resolution of 1 hour might make more sense.
-`nodejs index.js -t 3600`
+Give the group a cron property to run all jobs in that group in sequence.
+See `Waterfall Group` in `config.json`.

 # Slack Webhook